miz-art/Micro-narrativesxHarms_June25/README.md

 * Academic and Non-Profit Use Only — No commercial use permitted
 * For licensing queries (including the production version), contact the maintainers

----

-If you want, I can also make this README include **a “Customisation” section** so developers know exactly which files to edit to change prompts, scenario styles, and output formats.
-That would make it more useful for open-source adoption.

-Do you want me to add that?